mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02B-EffectsTutorial/README.md

 ### Steps

-- Under the `Store` folder, create a new folder named `WeatherFeature`.
+- Under the `Store/` folder, create a new folder named `WeatherFeature`.
 - Delete the source code for the `WeatherForecast` class from the bottom of `Weather.razor`
-- Create a `WeatherForecast.cs` file in the `WeatherFeature` folder with the following content.
+- Create a `WeatherForecast.cs` file in the `WeatherFeature/` folder with the following content.

 ```c#
 // WeatherForecast - changed to a readonly record